Lego Racers: Legacy

 Lego Racers was a success and has remained a popular title among fans for elements such as its "quirky sense of humor", gaining a cult popularity since its release.
-In retrospect, VG247's Alex Donaldson called it a "delight".
+In retrospect, VG247s Alex Donaldson called it a "delight".
 Harry Alexander, writing for CBR, wrote in an article that "The original LEGO Racers was no masterpiece even in its day. [..]
 What the game did have, however, was a characteristic so often lacking in many releases in the present AAA era: charm.
 From the endearing musical themes to the cast of goofy and eccentric characters".

 In 2021, Eric Nofsinger, executive at High Voltage, said "It's been over 20 years since we shipped it and, to this day, both Kerry Ganofsky and myself receive regular – I would say at least multiple times a week – emails from fans saying how much this game impacted their childhood."

 Sequel

 Following Lego Racers success, news arose in April 2001 that Pocket Studios was working on a sequel to the Game Boy Color version of Lego Racers, titled Lego Racers 2, which was then shown at E3 2001 in May that year.
 The eponymous Microsoft Windows and PlayStation 2 counterpart to Lego Racers 2, developed by Attention to Detail, was announced in August 2001, and released in September 2001.
 The sequel followed up immediately after Rocket Racer's defeat in Lego Racers, who is shown a new opportunity to reclaim his title as world champion, by travelling to Xalax and prove himself worthy of it.
 After Rocket Racer proceeds to do so and succeeds, the player is tasked to control their self-built protagonist, racing through various worlds based on Lego themes, and eventually face Rocket Racer again.
 Lego Racers 2 was received less favorably than Lego Racers, and incorporated numerous elements from both Lego Racers and Rollcage, another game developed by Attention to Detail.

 An arcade-style version of Lego Racers was shown in Legoland Windsor's Lego Rocket Racers building in "The Beginning" area, between 2000 and 2004, as well as 2009 and 2011.

 Over two decades later, in the ninth generation of video game consoles, 2K Games announced a new Lego open world driving game titled Lego 2K Drive.